 Hydrogenation is the process to change the physical characteristics of natural fats and oils.
 Hydrogenation of vegetable oils/fatty acids involves the addition of hydrogen, in the presence of a Nickel catalyst, to the carbon-carbon double bonds present in the fatty acid chains.
 Salient features

 Interesterification can be defined as a redistribution of the fatty acid molecular present in a triglyceride oil over its glycerol molecular.
 Interesterification has become the alternative fat modification technology to partial HYDROGENATION.

-Interstification is the process of re-arranging the fatty esters within and between tri-glycerides resulting in the most cases a change in the physical properties of the oil/fats.
-Interstification is the intra and inter molecular exchange of fatty acids on the glycerol back bone of tri glycerides.
+Interesterification is the process of re-arranging the fatty esters within and between tri-glycerides resulting in most cases a change in the physical properties of the oil/fats.
+Interesterification is the intra- and inter-molecular exchange of fatty acids on the glycerol backbone of triglycerides.
 In the chemical Interstification process commonly used catalysts are sodium methylate and ethylate followed by sodium methoxide.

-In enzymatic Interstification process, the enzyme commonly used is lipozyme TL1M.
+In the enzymatic Interstification process, the enzyme commonly used is lipozyme TL1M.

-The simple procedure of hydrogenation in the presence of Nickel catalyst is carried out with such perfection that MECTECH has become a trend-setter organisation vis-a-vis turnkey projects for Vanaspati Ghee.
+The simple procedure of hydrogenation in the presence of a Nickel catalyst is carried out with such perfection that MECTECH has become one of the top Hydrogenation Process Machine manufacturers and a trendsetter organisation vis-a-vis turnkey projects for Vanaspati Ghee.